Canonical Huffman code: Encoding the codebook

-This means that the first symbol B is of length 1, then the A of length 2, and remains of 3.
+This means that the first symbol B is of length 1, then the A of length 2, and remaining 2 symbols (C and D) of length 3.
 Since the symbols are sorted by bit-length, we can efficiently reconstruct the codebook.
 A pseudo code describing the reconstruction is introduced on the next section.

 This type of encoding is advantageous when only a few symbols in the alphabet are being compressed.
 For example, suppose the codebook contains only 4 letters C, O, D and E, each of length 2.
-To represent the letter O using the previous method, we need to either add a lot of zeros:
+To represent the letter O using the previous method, we need to either add a lot of zeros (Method1):